movableink/cropduster/README.md

     npm test

 ## Changelog

+### 3.2.1
+  * `CD.get()` and `CD.getCORS()` return the (integer) http status as the second argument of their callbacks.
+This is currently completely backwards-compatible, but we would like to make backwards-incompatible changes to this API in the future.

 ### 3.2.0
   * Support `CD.cancel()` for when crop wants to show fallback but not trigger error condition